learn-co-curriculum/dsc-dealing-missing-data-lab/README.md

 Great!
-Now we need to deal with the two pesky null values in the `'Embarked'` column.
+Now we need to deal with the two pesky missing values in the `'Embarked'` column.

-### Dropping Rows That Contain Null Values
+### Dropping rows that contain missing values

-Perhaps the most common solution to dealing with null values is to simply drop any rows that contain them.
+Perhaps the most common solution to dealing with missing values is to simply drop any rows that contain them.
 Of course, this is only a good idea if the number dropped does not constitute a significant portion of our dataset.
 Often, you'll need to make the overall determination to see if dropping the values is an acceptable loss, or if it is a better idea to just drop an offending column (e.g. the `'Cabin'` column) or to impute placeholder values instead.

-In the cell below, use the appropriate built-in DataFrame method to drop the rows containing null values.
+In the cell below, use the appropriate built-in DataFrame method to drop the rows containing missing values.
 Do this in place on the DataFrame.

 ```python